 What makes Matt different than the other kids?
-He is deeply sensitive, affected by how he is treated by other kids and is different.
-At age eleven, he has already made storyboards for films he "sees" in his mind and knows more about cinema than most adults.
+He is deeply sensitive, affected by how he is treated by other kids, and is different.
+At age 11, he has already made storyboards for films he "sees" in his mind and knows more about cinema than most adults.
 Matt's remarkably high creativity, giftedness in this area and heightened awareness of everything in his life indicates that he is likely a highly sensitive child.

 Highly sensitive boys are deeply affected by what others say to them, the images in their mind and their surroundings (for example, sound, smell, taste, touch and so on).
 Matt was so hurt that these bullies picked on him that just remembering that moment brought him to tears.
-Aidan, age 8, is another highly sensitive client of mine who cannot watch violence in movies (unlike other kids) and he has to turn away at the slightest hint of it.
+Aidan, age 8, is another highly sensitive client of mine who cannot watch violence in movies (unlike other kids) and has to turn away at the slightest hint of it.
 Aidan is also a gifted musician and just hearing Beethoven's 5th symphony brings him to tears.

 Supporting their Success

 Sensitive boys benefit greatly from parenting (or educational) approaches that take into account their sensitivity and celebrate it.
 Yes, I realize this is a "challenge" at times when your highly sensitive son comes home crying and your "regular" daughter is doing just fine.
 I am keenly aware that this doesn't feel like the moment you want to sing and dance about the joys of raising a sensitive son.
-But I promise it is his sensitivity that will be his greatest strength and not the opposite.
+But I promise that his sensitivity will be his greatest strength and not the opposite.

 Sensitive Boys that succeed learn:

--Self-Care is Crucial - Boys tend to want to "shake things off" like when they fall off their bicycle and bruise their knee.
+- Self-Care is Crucial - Boys tend to want to "shake things off" when they fall off their bicycle and bruise their knee.
 They don't want to appear hurt or seem weak.
 But the highly sensitive boy needs to learn radical self-care first — he needs to learn when it's time to walk away, when to take better care of himself and then re-enter situations when he is stronger.

-Sometimes boys that are sensitive just push their sensitivity down but the problem with that is — it hides who they are and also their gifts.
 Learning how to be a highly sensitive boy and navigate this not-so-sensitive world is important stuff.
 It's where they can learn how to lead their best (and happiest) lives.